Optimizing the use of Pandas

 In the last 10 years he has developed his activity in highly secured SAP environments, subject to strong legal restrictions and continuously audited.

-He is currently part of the oga team as Senior Data Scientist and contributes with his multidisciplinary technical expertise.
+He is currently part of the OGA team as CTO / AI Lead and contributes with his multidisciplinary technical expertise.